Hot Reloading

 Compatibility

-Check which VBA features and libraries are supported in the compiler.
+Check which VBA constructs move to the DLL and which stay in the host.
 Check compatibility →